FlavorPy/FlavorPy/docs/_sources/examples/simpleexample_modelfitting.rst.txt

 Import FlavorPy
 ---------------

-First dowload the files from the `github repository <https://github.com/FlavorPy/FlavorPy/>`_ and save them to some location on your computer.

-Then tell python this location.
-This is done here with ‘directory_to_git_folder’.
+After installing flavorpy with
+:code:`pip install flavorpy`,

-Import the modelfitting module of FlavorPy.
+import the modelfitting module of FlavorPy.

 .. code:: ipython3

-    # Specify location of FlavorPy files
-    directory_to_git_folder = "/home/alex/GitRepos/FlavorPy/current_version"  # Adjust this to your case!!
-    import os
-    os.chdir(os.path.expanduser(directory_to_git_folder))

     # Import the modelfitting module of FlavorPy
-    import modelfitting as mf
+    import flavorpy.modelfitting as mf

     # We will also need numpy and pandas
     import numpy as np